 1. Decide the Focus of Your Teacher Blog

 Whether you want to brainstorm ideas with others, share worksheets, establish a pedagogy, or connect with others in your profession – it’s all possible.
+There are teacher blogs of all kinds and for all purposes.

 But, you can’t be everything to everyone, so the first thing you need to do is to decide on the focus or direction of your blog.